-Information to be provided to members or the Commissioner of the Registered Organisations Commission:
+Information to be provided to members or the General Manager:

-(1) A member of a reporting unit, or the Commissioner, may apply to the reporting unit for specified prescribed information in relation to the reporting unit to be made available to the person making the application.

-(2) The application must be in writing and must specify the period within which, and the manner in which, the information is to be made available.
-The period must not be less than 14 days after the application is given to the reporting unit.

-(3) A reporting unit must comply with an application made under subsection (1).
+- (1) A member of a reporting unit, or the General Manager, may apply to the reporting unit for specified prescribed information in relation to the reporting unit to be made available to the person making the application. - (2) The application must be in writing and must specify the period within which, and the manner in which, the information is to be made available.
+The period must not be less than 14 days after the application is given to the reporting unit. - (3) A reporting unit must comply with an application made under subsection (1).

-17. OTHER DISCLOSURE REQUIREMENTS UNDER SECTION 253 FAIR WORK (REGISTERED ORGANISATIONS) ACT 2009
+16. OTHER DISCLOSURE REQUIREMENTS UNDER SECTION 253 FAIR WORK (REGISTERED ORGANISATIONS) ACT 2009